- Energy trading

 The prediction algorithm is executed every 15 minutes and the prediction serves as a corrected schedule for the originally nominated consumption.

 The continually updated predictions enable Swiss Steel to convey short-term deviations in energy requirements to the electricity supplier and to nominate them on the intraday market.
-Consideration of additional process data, scheduling parameters and nomination behaviour has enabled us to gradually reduce the amount of balance energy by 17% since the project began in July 2018.
+Consideration of additional process data, scheduling parameters and nomination behaviour has enabled us to gradually reduce the costs of balance energy by 17% since the project began in July 2018.
 With constant optimisation of these parameters, we expect further savings and a reduction in balance energy of up to 30%.

 Steelworks reduce acquisition of balance energy and the associated costs.